 - Using this example, these off-days allow you to be smart with your leave as you can use 3 further annual leave days (Wednesday, Thursday and Friday) to end up being off for 7 days in total (including the weekend).

 - Also if you work a bank holiday or have an off-day on a bank holiday following an on-call, you will be entitled to claim back a day in lieu which can you can combine with your annual leave to have more extended periods off.
 This is irrespective of how long you work on that day e.g. a night shift on Christmas day to Boxing day = 2 days off in lieu.

 This is leave that is applicable to specific educational and training needs not obtained via the training programme (for example: courses, teaching and attending professional conferences)

-- As an FY1, you are not contractually entitled to take formal study leave.
-You have access as a foundation trainee to have a formally taught education programme (which is up to 3 hours per week of bleep-free protected teaching time).
+- FY1s are not contractually entitled to take formal study leave.
+You have access as a foundation trainee to a formally taught education programme (which is up to 3 hours per week of bleep-free protected teaching time).

 - Depending on your local policy, such applications for study leave usually require approval from either your educational supervisor, your clinical director for your rotation or ward consultant with close liaison with your ward team to ensure there is enough staff on that day.

 - Taster days – this a period of time, usually 2-5 days in which a Foundation trainee can experience a specialty that they have not worked in previously.
 This is a good opportunity to find out more about a specialty and aid career planning.